web3privacy/news/data/2025/week13.md

 Good day,

 Today we announced a [MEMATHON](https://lu.ma/6dtpioqm)!
 Launching on 1st of April - by the way, this is not a joke.
 Would we put so much effort into a joke?
 Well, probably yes.
 But it's not.
-So sign up, subit on JokeRace, and feel free to let your imagination go wild on the open track or the bounties.
+So sign up, submit on JokeRace, and feel free to let your imagination go wild on the open track or the bounties.

 <img width="560" alt="Screenshot 2025-03-25 at 17 46 53" src="https://github.com/user-attachments/assets/649b2f98-d09f-4f57-b5f6-aeb7c98257f1" />